porrey/EEPROM-Storage/README.md

 ## Overview
 The EEPROM Storage library provides the ability to access variables stored in EEPROM just as if they were stored in normal RAM.
 This makes it easy to create static variables that must be restored after a reboot and manage them in your code just like any other variable.

-Once defined, a variable can be used in in the same manner as its underlying type.
+Once defined, a variable can be used in the same manner as its underlying type.
 For example, a variable defined as an integer (int) would be defined as shown below.

 	// ***